top of page

 • Be encouraged to contact College if they have any concerns about their child’s attendance and punctuality

-• Provide an explanation if a student is absent on the first day the absence occurs and each subsequent day.
-This may be by letter, telephone, email, text, personally at the College office or by appointment.
+• Provide an explanation first thing in the morning if a student is absent on the first day the absence occurs and each subsequent day.
+This may be by letter, telephone, email, text, personally at the College office or by appointment

-• Provide medical evidence to support absence if requested
+• Provide medical evidence to support absence when requested

 Lateness

-• Morning registration is at 8.50am but students are expected to be in College for 8.45am.
-Students are expected to be in registration/at assembly on time or they will gain a L code
+• Morning registration is at 8.55am but students are expected to be in College for 8.50am.
+Students are expected to be in registration on time or they will gain a L code (late mark).

 Appointments